School of Social Work (GRAD)

 Melissa L. Godwin (210), Substance Abuse Prevention and Intervention, School-Based Mental Health Services, Gender Issues, Clinical Social Work

-Sherry C. Mergner (275), Disability Rights and Advocacy, Autism Spectrum Disorder (ASD), Intellectual and Developmental Disabilities (IDD), Families of Children with Special Needs, Emotional Regulation and Social Cognitive Strategies for Individuals with ASD and Related Disorders, Sexual Health Education, Cognitive Behavioral Therapy and Modified Dialectical Behavioral Therapy with Individuals with ASD/IDD, LGBTQ Issues, Women's Issues, Spirituality and Psychotherapy
+Sherry C. Mergner (275), Disability Rights and Advocacy, Autism Spectrum Disorder (ASD), Intellectual and Developmental Disabilities (IDD), Families of Neurodivergent or Disabled Individuals, Emotional and Sensory Regulation Intervention Strategies, Modified Dialectical Behavioral Therapy with Neurodivergent and Disabled Individuals, and LGBTQ+ Issues

-Andrea J. Murray Lichtman (281), Critical Theory, Social Justice, Racial Equity and Access, Addiction, Spirituality and Health/Mental Health in Clinical Practice, Life Stage Transitions for Individuals, Couples and Families
+Andrea J. Murray Lichtman (281), Critical Theory, Social Justice, Racial Equity and Access, Spirituality and Health/Mental Health in Clinical Practice, Criminal-Legal System, Mental Illness, Prevention and Intervention of Substance Misuse, Global, Social, and Racial Justice in Research, Policy, and Practice

 M. Theresa Palmer (258), Clinical Practice with Children, Adolescents, and Families, Clinical Supervision, Microagression and Hidden Bias, Field Education, Environmental Social Work